Pete Evans: Black Sun symbolism

-In November 2020, Evans came under criticism for sharing a picture incorporating the "Black Sun" on his social media platforms – a symbol widely used by neo-Nazis and white supremacists.
+In November 2020, Evans came under widespread criticism for sharing a picture online that incorporated the "Black Sun" on his social media platforms – a symbol widely used and embraced by neo-Nazis and white supremacists.
 This particular design was used by the Christchurch mosque shooter in his propaganda.
-This resulted in Evans being dropped by his book publisher Pan Macmillan, major retailers such as Coles, Woolworths, Target, Kmart, Big W and Dymocks ceased to stock his products and brand associations were dropped with Baccarat and House.
+This action eventually resulted in Evans being dropped by his long-term book publisher Pan Macmillan.
+Various major retailers such as Coles, Woolworths, Target, Kmart, Big W and Dymocks also ceased to continue stocking his products.
+Brand associations were also dropped with retailers Baccarat and House.

-This controversy also resulted in him being dropped as an intended contestant on season seven of Network 10's reality series, I'm a Celebrity...Get Me Out of Here!.
+This controversy also resulted in Evans being dropped as an intended contestant on the popular survival television program season seven of Network 10's reality series, I'm a Celebrity...Get Me Out of Here!.

 Personal life

 Evans has two daughters from his previous relationship with Astrid Ellinger.
 Evans previously lived in Sydney in the suburb of North Bondi before purchasing a $1.2 million farm in Round Mountain, northern New South Wales, in 2015.
 In 2016, Evans married model Nicola Robinson.